Crepidula badisparsa

 Crepidula badisparsa is a species of sea snail, a marine gastropod mollusk in the family Calyptraeidae, the slipper snails or slipper limpets, cup-and-saucer snails, and Chinese hat snails.

 It is a small species with flecks of tan and dark brown on the shell.
 It lives attached to other small gastropods in seagrass beds.
 This species is unusual in that in produces lecithotrophic larvae which hatch as large pediveligers.
 They swim for a short while before settling.

 This species is currently found only in Panama.

+Background

+The marine gastropod species, Crepidula badisparsa, is a part of the family Calyptraeidae and is one of the many species of slipper snails found off the coasts of Panama.
+The species' name comes from the Latin word "Badisparsa," which means scattered, referring to spots on the snail’s shell.
+They are also referred to as “Baby’s boats,” “Quarter-deck shells,” and “Lady’s slippers.”
+They are known for their plastic shells and simple and conservative anatomy.